nubificus/vaccel-tutorials/lab2/README.md

 `vaccel_noop` function which is implemented by the `noop` plugin.

-In this lab, we will go through the process of writing our own vAccel plugin that implements the `vaccel_noop` that we used in our Hello, World example in [lab1](https://github.com/nubificus/vaccel-tutorials/blob/main/lab1/README.md).
+In this lab, we will go through the process of writing our own vAccel plugin that implements the `vaccel_noop` that we used in our "Hello, world" example in [lab1](https://github.com/nubificus/vaccel-tutorials/blob/main/lab1/README.md).
 The purpose of this exercise is to showcase the rationale of the plugin/backend system and the simplicity of adding a new plugin to vAccel.